Stationarity with Occasionally Binding Constraints: Sufficient conditions for stability

 \saveexamplex{}

 \exname{\ref*{exa:univariate}} \begin{example}[univariate; ctd] We report bounds on the JSR, CJSR and RJSR for some parametrisations of univariate model \eqref{univariate-case} with two lags ($k=2$), allowing $\phi_{i}^{-}$ to take nonzero values (unlike in the censored dynamic Tobit model).
-In the presence of more than one lag, the regime switching behaviour is sufficiently rich to generate meaningful differences between these three quantities.
-The final two cases in \tblref{univariate} indicate that the RJSR can be a significantly less conservative sufficient statistic for determining the stability of the deterministic than the CJSR or JSR.
-Indeed, in the final case, the RJSR lies strictly below $1$ whereas both the CJSR and JSR exceed $1$, so the RJSR alone proves decisive in concluding that this parametrisation is stable. \end{example} \restoreexamplex{}
+In the presence of more than one lag, the regime-switching behaviour is sufficiently rich to generate meaningful differences between these three quantities.
+The final two cases in \tblref{univariate} indicate that the (estimated) RJSR can be a significantly less conservative criterion for determining the stability than is the CJSR or the JSR.
+Indeed, in the final case, the RJSR is strictly below $1$ while both the CJSR and JSR exceed $1$, so the RJSR alone proves decisive in concluding that this parametrisation is stable.
+With the exception of the fourth process in the table, the stability or instability implied by our RJSR estimate is consistent with the evidence provided by the simulated time plots in \figref{trajectories}.
+The fact that the RJSR is, in general, only a conservative criterion for the stability of these processes is illustrated by that fourth process, which is apparently stable even though our estimate of (an upper bound for) the RJSR exceeds unity.